shayki5/azure-devops-create-pr-task/README.md

 You can create a Pull Request to a Azure DevOps (Repos) repository or to a GitHub repository.

-Supports also multi target branch (PR from one source branch to many target branches).
+Support multi target branch (PR from one source branch to many target branches) and Draft Pull Request.

+Choose title, description, reviewers and more.

 ## Prerequisites